Simone Stroscio: Return to Grasshoppers

-He returned to his Grasshoppers for the following season and became a fixed member of the first squad for the 2024–25 season.
+Stroscio returned to his Grasshoppers for the following season and became a fixed member of the first squad for the 2024–25 season.
 However, he managed just four short appearances, as the team struggled to find form.
 On 16 April 2025, he extended his contract for a further two years, with an option for a third.

 He gave his starting eleven debut in the Swiss Super League in the first round of the 2025–26 season and has since become a regular starter.
 On 30 October 2025, he scored his first goal for the Swiss record champions, the opening goal of a 3–3 draw to BSC Young Boys.
+He scored his second goal on 10 February 2026, in a 4–3 loss away to FC Luzern.
+Four days later, he led the team as captain in a 0–0 draw away against FC St. Gallen.